WeilunFong/DepSubdirMakefile/README.md

 ## Brief
 DepSubdirMakefile is a tiny project shows how to compile a project which has multi-sub-directory with dependency.
 In the other words, one or more sub-directory need to be compile firstly bacause other sub-directory required.
 It's a common suitation in project and DepSubdirMakefile provides a easy and efficient solution.
 Notice that this DepSubdirMakefile only works on Linux or Unix-like environment.
 ## Requirement
-- gnu-make
+- GNU Make
-- a C compiler (need to be configured via environment varibale "CC")
+- GNU C compiler (it can be configured as other compiler via environment varibale "CC")
 ## Directory Structure
 - *build*: &nbsp;makefile entrace for building project.
 - *code*: &nbsp;project code, inlude all sub-directory.
 And directory dep needed to be compiled firstly.